 Rome is one of the most popular places to visit in Italy year-round, and with good reason.
 On New Year’s Eve, the city gets even more popular, with Italians from other parts of Italy heading to the capital for the festivities.
-If you’ll be in Rome over New Year’s Eve, there are a few events going on that you can attend (most of them completely free of charge), but keep in mind that hotels in the historic center get booked quickly over the holidays – so don’t delay in making your own arrangements.
+If you’ll be in Rome over New Year’s Eve, there are a few events going on that you can attend (most of them completely free of charge), but keep in mind that hotels in the historic center get booked quickly over the holidays – so don’t delay in making your own arrangements for accommodation.

-On New Year’s Day there’s a parade that starts in Vatican City’s St. Peter’s Square and ends at the Castel Sant’Angelo, and if you’re traveling with kids you can head back over to the Piazza del Popolo for New Year’s Day kid-friendly fun, with all sorts of entertainment just for the little ones.
+On New Year’s Day there’s a parade that starts in Vatican City’s St. Peter’s Square and ends at the Castel Sant’Angelo, and if you’re traveling with kids you can head back over to the Piazza del Popolo for New Year’s Day kid-friendly fun, with all sorts of circus-type entertainment just for the little ones.

 You can also consider a Rome walking tour on New Year’s Day to give yourself something to do when many attractions and shops are likely to be closed.